magepages/mpdocs/docs/order-labels/index.md

 ## Frontend

-- Order Label images are on the Order list
+- Order Label are in the Order list

 ![](https://i.imgur.com/CvbwSiB.png)

-- The image of Order Label in the order detail form
+- Order Labels are in the order detail form

 ![](https://i.imgur.com/cdy2JEc.png)